BDC Hamburger Icon

 Imagine asking a co-worker to get something done.
 They’re unhappy with the task, but instead of telling you directly, they make snippy remarks or procrastinate.

-Here are a few quick facts about the passive-aggressive employee:
+Here are a few quick facts about passive-aggressive employees:

-4. Puts off doing things they don’t agree with
+• They put off doing things they don’t agree with.

-Someone who is a passive person may be more inclined to bottle their feelings and avoid taking action.
+Someone who is passive may be more inclined to bottle up their feelings and avoid taking action.
 When there’s conflict, they may get frustrated and display passive-aggressive behaviors.

 3. The complainer